CyberRyan1/CyberCore/docs/examples/MainFileSetupExample.md

     @Override
     public void onEnable() {
-        // Set the CyberCore class's plugin instance to this plugin
+        // Set the CyberCore class's plugin instance to this plugin.
-        // Allows you to get the plugin using CyberCore.getPlugin() CyberCore.setPlugin( this );
+        //      Allows you to get the plugin using the
+        //      CyberCore.getPlugin() method.
+        CyberCore.setPlugin( this );

-        // Initializes VaultUtils
+        // Initializes Vault using the VaultUtils class.
+If you do not
-        // If you do not want to rely on vault, you can ignore this line new VaultUtils();
+        //      want to rely on vault, you can ignore this line. new VaultUtils();

         // If you would like to do anything with a config.yml or a data.yml,
         //      you would typically do it here.
 See the ConfigFileExample.md
         //      and the DataFileExample.md files for more information.

+        // If you would like to register commands, you would typically do it
+        //      here as well.
+For more information, see the
+        //      CommandOneExample.md file
     }
 }